Contributors from members of the Copper team

 5. Use the right tools.

-You don't need a huge customer support team on the phones.
+You don't need a huge customer support team on the phones to help build strong customer relationships and achieve customer satisfaction.
 But you do need an organized, well-supported team.
 The tools they're using will have a huge impact, and yes, you guessed it, one of the most touted customer relationship-improving tools is the CRM.
 Forbes even wrote an entire article about it.

 With a CRM, you have all of your customers' and prospects' information at your fingertips, not to mention records of your past conversations with them, relevant files, and docs.
 And the really good CRMs will help you respond faster to their questions, answers, and complaints—which, if you remember, is one of the keys to building good customer relationships.

 In an email survey sent out to Copper customers, those who weren't using a CRM before estimated that they responded 37% faster to prospects and customers.
 Interestingly, even those who were using another CRM before reported a 35% faster response time.
-Yes, using the right tool matters.
+Yes, using the right tool matters when you are figuring out how to build customer relationships.

 6. Balance knowledge and empathy.

-Knowing how to solve problems is great—well, it's a necessity.
+Knowing how to solve problems when starting strong customer relationships is a necessity.
 But it's only one part of the equation.
 American Express's study found that "68% of customers said a pleasant representative was key to their recent positive service experiences, and 62% said that a representative’s knowledge or resourcefulness was key."
 In other words, more people would rather have a nice person helping them out than someone who knew what they were doing.

 Essentially, if you want to create a truly positive, ongoing customer relationship, you have to also genuinely care about that interaction, whether it's centered around a great new product feature or a frustrating day at your customer's office that was exacerbated by your service being down.